DataFire/Integrations/integrations/generated/google_pubsub/README.md

 * output [TestIamPermissionsResponse](#testiampermissionsresponse)

 ### projects.snapshots.delete
+Removes an existing snapshot. <br><br>
+Lists the names of the snapshots on this topic.<br><br>
+<b>ALPHA:</b> This feature is part of an alpha release.
+This API might be
+changed in backward-incompatible ways and is not recommended for production use.
+It is not subject to any SLA or deprecation policy.
-Removes an existing snapshot.
-All messages retained in the snapshot are immediately dropped.
+When the snapshot is deleted, all messages retained in the snapshot are immediately dropped.
 After a snapshot is deleted, a new one may be created with the same name, but the new one has no association with the old snapshot or its subscription, unless the same subscription is specified.